 This historic poets from Brazil list can help answer the questions "Who are some Brazilian poets of note?" and "Who are the most famous poets from Brazil?"
 These prominent poets of Brazil may or may not be currently alive, but what they all have in common is that they're all respected Brazilian poets.Use this list of renowned Brazilian poets to discover some new poets that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (23 items)

-Afonso Henrique da Costa Guimarães, known as Alphonsus de Guimaraens, was a Brazilian poet.
+Afonso Henrique da Costa Guimarães, known as Alphonsus de Guimaraens, (Ouro Preto, July 24, 1870—Mariana, July 15, 1921) was a Brazilian poet.
 The poetry of Alphonsus de Guimaraes is substantially mystical and involved with Catholicism.
-His sonets display a classical structure, and are profoundly religious.
+His sonnets display a classical structure, and are profoundly religious.
 They become increasingly sensitive as he explores the meaning of death, of the impossible love, of solitude and of his inadequacy regarding the world.
 However, the mystical tone marks in his works a feeling of acceptance and of resignation towards life, suffering and pain.
-Another characteristic aspect of his work ids the use of spirituality in relation to the feminine figure, which is considered to be an angel, or a celestial being.
-As a ...more on Wikipedia
+Another characteristic aspect of his work ids the use of spirituality in relation to the feminine figure, which is ...more on Wikipedia

-Manuel Antônio Álvares de Azevedo, affectionately called "Maneco" by his close friends, relatives and admirers, was a Brazilian Romantic poet, short story writer, playwright and essayist, considered to be one of the major exponents of Ultra-Romanticism and Gothic literature in Brazil.
-His works, heavily influenced by Musset, Chateaubriand, Goethe and above all Byron, were all published posthumously due to his premature death with only 20 years old, and acquired a strong cult following as years went by, particularly among youths of the goth subculture.
-He is the patron of the second chair of the Brazilian Academy of Letters, and of the ninth chair of the Paulista Academy of Letters. ...more on Wikipedia
+Manuel Antônio Álvares de Azevedo (September 12, 1831 – April 25, 1852), affectionately called "Maneco" by his close friends, relatives and admirers, was a Brazilian Romantic poet, short story writer, playwright and essayist, considered to be one of the major exponents of Ultra-Romanticism and Gothic literature in Brazil.
+His works tend to play heavily with opposite notions, such as love and death, platonism and sarcasm, sentimentalism and pessimism, among others, and have a strong influence of Musset, Chateaubriand, Lamartine, Goethe and – above all – Byron.
+All of his works were published posthumously due to his premature death with only 20 years old after a horse-riding accident.
+They ...more on Wikipedia